rgdgr8/Utility-Pad/README.md

 If you have any battery saving apps installed or the Doze mode enabled(Android 6.0+) on your device, please make sure to whitelist this Reminder app to ensure the correct work of it.(Is required only on certain devices).

 On devices with Android version 10 and above, the clipboard history may not be saved

-Lists device clipboard history using ClipboardManager

-Sets reminders from Services and Broadcast Receivers using AlarmManager

-Translates text into various language using Firebase API

-Stores data in local storage using SQLite

 Extra Permissions Required: